geekaholic/geekaholic.github.com/slides/scale-apache-nginx/0apache_scale.markdown

 ### Using memcached

 [Memcached](http://memcached.org/) is a distributed cache for storing key-value pairs in memory for faster access with reduced trips to the database.
-Some popular PHP apps can use memcache if available. memcached does not instantly accellerate PHP!
+Some popular PHP apps can use memcache if available. memcached does not instantly accelerate PHP!

 > apt-get install memcached php5-memcache